 Bead making among the Krobo is highly regarded and one can find several micro and medium production plants located in Krobo towns, villages and hamlets.
 Bead making involved people of all ages.
 Many people in this area learn bead making skills from childhood from family members engaged in the trade and some proceed further by engaging in apprenticeships.

-TK Beads also offers training in bead making/production and marketing and serves as a tourist attraction.
-Its products are marketed both locally and internationally through large and small orders by several vendors, and to tourists who visit the production facility.
+Founded 20 years ago by and husband and wife of the Krobo tribe in Ghana, one of them produces mainly transparent, powdered glass beads and painted glass beads.
+Also on offer from their “factory” (which in fact is a compound in their home) also offers training in bead making/production and marketing and serves as a tourist attraction.
+Products are marketed both locally and internationally through large and small orders by several vendors, and to tourists who visit the production facility.

-TK Beads, in collaboration with the Netherlands Embassy in Ghana, is currently exploring the design and use of gas-fired ovens in a bid to stop using firewood.
+In collaboration with the Netherlands Embassy in Ghana, is currently exploring the design and use of gas-fired ovens in a bid to stop using firewood.
 A breakthrough will assist in reducing or even eliminating altogether the use of firewood with undesirable consequences for the environment.
-In the meantime, TK Beads has integrated cultivation of woodlots into his business and grows all the firewood he uses.
+In the meantime, he has integrated cultivation of woodlots into his business and grows all the firewood he uses.

-Cedi Beads offers bead making/production training and marketing.
-It serves as a tourist attraction and also gives lectures/lessons at various levels of education in-country and abroad.
-A host of students and Lecturers have come and continue to come to Cedi beads for research, internships and attachments.
+He offers bead making/production training and marketing.
+His “factory” serves as a tourist attraction and also gives lectures/lessons at various levels of education in-country and abroad.
+A host of students and Lecturers have come and continue to come to him business for research, internships and attachments.

-The illustration of bead making techniques shared in this section and video is as captured during a demonstration by Mr Ernest Asare of TK Beads.
+The illustration of bead making techniques shared in this section and video is as captured during a demonstration. (coming later:)

 Transparent Glass Beads